2010 Nissan Titan Performance

 Handling and Braking

 Reviewers are generally pleased with the Nissan Titan's ride, braking and handling.
 However, trucks like the Chevy Silverado and Dodge Ram get higher marks for how they drive.
-The performance-oriented PRO-4X trim doesn't get the same praise that the performance trims of other trucks do.
+A Pro-4X off-road package is available.

 - "Precise, linear steering with nicely weighted effort makes the truck relatively nimble and easy to drive on pavement.
 However, the rather stiff suspension (especially on Pro-4X models) can make the Titan feel skittish in off-road situations." -- Edmunds